Skip to main content

 For simple salt-grilled skewers, try delicate ginjo.

 Chicken umami and ginjo aromatics harmonize.
-Especially good with breast meat.
+Especially good with tender or breast meat.

 Yakitori (Sauce) × Junmai